 In 2008, IBM launched the Corporate Service Corps (CSC) program to offer its future leaders a unique opportunity for growth by sending them to connect and contribute to communities around the world.
 Nearly ten years later, the CSC is a prime example for how immersive experiences focused on cultural exchange and community engagement are uniquely effective in improving the organization.
 Demonstrated results include:

-- Young employees often site the CSC as driving their attraction to IBM
+Young employees often cite the CSC as driving their attraction to IBM

 What you can do